 Boots that will keep you upright

-Pajar makes this great waterproof winter boot that is easy to put on, offers superior traction especially with the option to put the ice grippers to work and great insulation (to -15°C).
+Pajar makes a great waterproof winter boot that is easy to put on, offers superior traction especially with the option to put the ice grippers to work and great insulation (to -15°C).
 Say goodbye to going for a loop on the sidewalk because you forgot your ice cleats.
 They retail for $249.

 For the female outdoors lover